datacarpentry/python-ecology-lesson/episodes/02-starting-with-data.md

 # Reading CSV Data Using Pandas

 We will begin by locating and reading our survey data which are in CSV format.
 CSV stands for Comma-Separated Values and is a common way store formatted data.
-Other symbols my also be used, so you might see tab-separated, colon-separated or space separated files.
+Other symbols may also be used, so you might see tab-separated, colon-separated or space separated files.
 It is quite easy to replace one separator with another, to match your application.
 The first line in the file often has headers to explain what is in each column.
 CSV (and other separators) make it easy to share data, and can be imported and exported from many applications, including Microsoft Excel.
 For more details on CSV files, see the [Data Organisation in Spreadsheets](http://www.datacarpentry.org/spreadsheet-ecology-lesson/05-exporting-data/) lesson.
 We can use Pandas' `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).